Ybyonas1/team-profile-gen/README.md

 ## Notes

-1. The Team Profile Generator will allow you to build 3 prolfiles for a manager, engineer, and intern
+1. The Team Profile Generator will allow you to build 3 profiles for a manager, engineer, and intern
 2. The Team Profile Generator will generate the profiles on an HTML page
 3. The each job selection has a unique color code.
 4. The Team Profile Generator will prompt the neccessary questions via the terminal server using Node.js